Biggest Corporate Culture Change Mistakes & How to Avoid Them

 7. Culture Mistake #7: Underestimating Resistance

-We know from change management simulation data that change creates discomfort.
-Leaders frequently underestimate how deeply employees are invested in the existing culture — even if that culture is dysfunctional.
-Change resistance is not irrational; it often stems from fear of loss, uncertainty, or lack of trust.
+Change management simulations consistently show that organizational change generates discomfort.
+Leaders often underestimate how deeply employees are attached to the existing culture — even when that culture is clearly dysfunctional.
+Change resistance is rarely irrational; it typically arises from fear of loss, uncertainty, or a lack of trust.

 8. Culture Mistake #8: Measuring the Wrong Things